The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on the purchase or contribution of real estate properties

-Mortgage and cadastral taxes on the purchase or contribution of real estate assets by or to SIIQs apply at the reduced rates of 1.5 per cent and 0.5 per cent respectively,101 as for REIFs and SICAFs.
+Mortgage and cadastral taxes on the purchase or contribution of real estate assets by or to SIIQs apply at the reduced rates of 1.5 per cent and 0.5 per cent, respectively,87 as for REIFs and SICAFs.

-In addition, the special tax regime provided for contributions of a plurality of real estate properties mainly leased at the time of the contribution also applies to SIIQs (see Section III.iii).
-Therefore, those contributions would fall outside the scope of VAT and are subject to registration, mortgage and cadastral taxes at the fixed amount of €200 each.102
+In addition, the special tax regime provided for contributions of a plurality of real estate properties mainly leased at the time of the contribution also applies to SIIQs (see Section III.iii) (outside the scope of VAT and subject to registration, mortgage and cadastral taxes at the fixed amount of €200 each).88

 The same treatment for indirect taxes purposes apply also to SIINQs.